Master the Fine Art of Receiving and Giving Criticism

 Summary

 If you must criticize someone, please do so cautiously.
 There are often better ways than giving criticism to help others choose wise behaviors, correct their errors and move forward.
 Please consider them.
-For example, being the best role model you can is considered one the most effective ways to influence others’ behaviours.
+For example, being the best role model you can is considered one the most effective ways to influence others’ behaviors.

 Jessica